Marsfield

 Marsfield displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Marsfield's dwelling structure, as per the latest Census, consisted of 31.7% houses and 68.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Marsfield was higher than Sydney metro's at 31.3%, with the rest being mortgaged (29.2%) or rented (39.6%).
-The median monthly mortgage repayment in Marsfield was $2,383, lower than Sydney metro's $2,427.
-The median weekly rent figure for Marsfield was $475, compared to Sydney metro's $470.
-Nationally, Marsfield's mortgage repayments were higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Marsfield's dwelling structure, as per the latest Census, had 31.7% houses and 68.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Marsfield stood at 31.3%, with mortgaged dwellings at 29.2% and rented at 39.6%.
+The median monthly mortgage repayment was $2,383, below Sydney metro's average of $2,427.
+Median weekly rent in Marsfield was $475, compared to Sydney metro's $470.
+Nationally, Marsfield's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing